open-telemetry/opentelemetry-specification/specification/protocol/exporter.md

 export OTEL_EXPORTER_OTLP_METRICS_ENDPOINT=https://collector.example.com/v1/metrics
 ```

-### Specify Protocol

-Currently, OTLP supports the following transport protocols:

-- `grpc` for protobuf-encoded data using gRPC wire format over HTTP/2 connection
-- `http/protobuf` for protobuf-encoded data over HTTP connection
-- `http/json` for JSON-encoded data over HTTP connection

-SDKs MUST support either `grpc` or `http/protobuf` and SHOULD support both.
-They also MAY support `http/json`.

-As of 1.0 of the specification, there *is no specified default, or configuration via environment variables*.
-We
-reserve the following environment variables for configuration of protocols in
-the future:

-- `OTEL_EXPORTER_OTLP_PROTOCOL`
-- `OTEL_EXPORTER_OTLP_TRACES_PROTOCOL`
-- `OTEL_EXPORTER_OTLP_METRICS_PROTOCOL`

-SDKs have an unspecified default, if no configuration is provided.

 ### Specifying headers via environment variables

 The `OTEL_EXPORTER_OTLP_HEADERS`, `OTEL_EXPORTER_OTLP_TRACES_HEADERS`, `OTEL_EXPORTER_OTLP_METRICS_HEADERS` environment variables will contain a list of key value pairs, and these are expected to be represented in a format matching to the [W3C Correlation-Context](https://github.com/w3c/baggage/blob/master/baggage/HTTP_HEADER_FORMAT.md), except that additional semi-colon delimited metadata is not supported, i.e.: key1=value1,key2=value2.
 All attribute values MUST be considered strings.